JensAstrup/predictive-textarea/README.md

 }
 ```

-Remember to set the `OPENAI_API_KEY` environment variable in your Next.js application.
+In order to use the OpenAI integration, you need to set the `OPENAI_API_KEY` environment variable in your Next.js application.
+The `OPENAI_MODEL` environment variable is optional and defaults to `gpt-4o-mini`.

 ## Props